About the MA in Fine Art programme

 In addition to the individual MA projects, students participate in group activities.
 These consist of seminars, lectures, group critiques and shorter courses.
 To develop critical reflection, the MA programme includes a theoretical curriculum built on a series of lectures and topical seminars in addition to student-driven discussion forums.

-At the end of the programme, all MA projects are presented in a public exhibition at Bergen Kunsthall.
+At the end of the programme, all MA projects are presented in a public exhibition.

 Degree Show

-At the end of the programme, all MA projects are presented in a public exhibition at Bergen Kunsthall.
-The show is usually accompanied by a live programme including performances, events and a seminar.
-This is presented and arranged by the students with the support of the staff at The Art Academy, and safeguarded by the high standards held by the Internationally acclaimed Kunsthall.
+The MA exhibition in fine art takes place at Bergen Kunsthall.
+The show is often accompanied by a live programme including performances, events and a seminar.
+This is presented and arranged by the students with the support of the staff at The Art Academy, and safeguarded by the high standards held by the Internationally acclaimed art venue.

-See installation views from Nudge it – Kick it – Prod it – Push it –.
+See installation views from this is personal at Bergen Kunsthall.
 Click the image below to browse the photo gallery.
 Photo: Bjarte Bjørkum

 Focus Areas